Community Calendar

 Special Events:

-• Create beautiful pieces for your wardrobe with The Gentlewoman’s Closet Project at the library on Monday, April 13th at 5:00 p.m.
-Make a dress hanger, lingerie hanger, and lavender sachet.
-Space and materials for this adult craft are limited, so call the library at 574-946-3432 to reserve your spot.
+• Make a “Volksvogel” Folk Bird Suncatcher at the library on Monday, June 8th at 5:00 p.m.
+Supplies for this adult craft are limited – call the library at 574-946-3432 to reserve your spot.

-• Join instructor Jennifer Weinert for Adult Drawing Class: Optical Prism on Thursday, April 23rd at 10:00 a.m.
-Explore the fascinating challenge of capturing glass and reflection on paper.
-Learn techniques for depicting transparent surfaces and light play.
-All skill levels welcome.
+• Join instructor Jennifer Weinert for Adult Drawing Class: Barn Scene & Perspective on Thursday, June 25th at 10:00 a.m.
+Learn essential perspective techniques as you draw a charming barn scene.
+All experience levels welcome.
 Call the library at 574-946-3432 to sign up.

 Regular Programs:

-• Kids can use their imaginations to make amazing creations with Legos at Lego Builders on Mondays from 3:30 to 6:00.
+• Kids can use their imaginations to make amazing creations with Legos at Lego Builders all day on Mondays over the summer.

 • Come in for Story Time and activities for toddlers on Toddler Tuesdays at 10:30.
 If you can’t make it in the morning, Afternoon Story Time is held on Tuesdays at 5:15 p.m.
 We also have Saturday Story Times at 10:00 and 11:30.